“Schizophrenic” Meaning: Understanding Schizophrenia

 Commuting to in-person therapy may not always be easy with schizophrenia, which can often affect motivation, mood, and the desire to socialize.
 With online therapy, you can work with a therapist directly from your home.
 This may be an easier option for people whose symptoms make it hard to leave the house.

 Online interventions can be helpful for people with schizophrenia.
 In a 2016 study, a group of veterans with schizophrenia who were at risk of suicide participated in a telehealth treatment program.
 After three months, the majority experienced improvements in their symptoms.
-Still, it can be important to note that individuals experiencing acute psychosis may require in-person care.
+However, individuals experiencing acute psychosis may require in-person care.

 Takeaway